John Hennessey Dishes Up Some Trash Talk On SSC Tuatara Speed Record

 Or did it?
 Numerous discrepancies with both the video and telemetry from the run have surfaced since then, leading to more than a few opinions on the matter.
 Everyone knows the founder and CEO of Texas-based Hennessey Performance isn't shy when it comes to opinions, and John Hennessey had much to say on the subject in a recent podcast called Bumper to Bumper.
 In short, without specifically mentioning SSC, he tossed all kinds of doubt over the effort and even suggested SSC wasn't a serious company.

-"The serious guys don’t just show up to a road or a highway of Bonneville," said Hennessey in the latter half of the 50-minute podcast.
+"The serious guys don’t just show up to a road or a highway or Bonneville," said Hennessey in the latter half of the 50-minute podcast.
 "And just throw in one piece of test equipment and some other guy’s camera and say, 'oh well, we have the file but we can’t show you the file, we lost the video.
 But believe us, we went 400 mph.'
 That’s nonsense.”

 He also offered some passive-aggressive feedback earlier in the podcast, stating that nobody shows up to a highway and breaks a speed record by 50 mph on the first or second run.
 "It doesn't happen," he reiterated.